imayank/Project_3/writeup_template.md

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

+The respective code is contained in the notebook under the section titled **Model Architecture**

 My final model consisted of the following layers: